graniticio/granitic/doc/ref/ws-instrumentation.md

 method as new data is available.
 Your code must explicitly convert the `interface{}` value passed into `Amend` according to the value of the [instrument.Additional](https://godoc.org/github.com/graniticio/granitic/instrument#Additional) pseudo-enum.

+### Manually supplying additional data

+If your application needs to supply additional data about an event after it is has been created, you can use the `instrument.Amend` helper function.
+This will find your `Instrumentor` and call its `Amend` function with `Custom` as the `additional` parameter.

 ## Ending instrumentation